engnp/Roofstacks_Case_Solution/README.md

 ### Serve the Web App

-You can go to the file([roofstacks.html](https://github.com/engnp/Roofstacks_Case_Solution/blob/3d1f005f94069445c18ba1b3e5050110ab9e5002/roofstacks.html)) to view sample report
+You can go to the file([roofstacks.html](https://github.com/engnp/Roofstacks_Case_Solution/blob/3d1f005f94069445c18ba1b3e5050110ab9e5002/roofstacks.html)) to view sample report.
+Download the file and open it with any browser.

 Run a simple HTTP server to serve your web app: